Allergies and asthma: A Mayo Clinic specialist explains the connection, and what you can do to prevent attacks and manage symptoms.

-In rare cases, this and other leukotriene modifiers have been linked to psychological reactions, including suicidal thinking.
+In rare cases, montelukast has been linked to psychological reactions, including suicidal thinking.
 Seek medical advice right away for any unusual psychological reaction to one of these medications.

 Your immune system builds up a tolerance to the allergens over time, and your allergic reactions diminish.
 In turn, asthma symptoms decrease as well.
 This treatment generally requires regular injections over a period of three to five years.

 The next time you encounter that allergen, the IgE antibodies sense it and signal your immune system to release a chemical called histamine, as well as other chemicals, into your bloodstream.
 The medication omalizumab (Xolair) interferes with IgE in the body and helps prevent the allergic reaction that triggers asthma symptoms.

 You may need other medications to treat allergies or asthma, especially if your symptoms become severe at times.
-However, recognizing and avoiding the allergic substances that trigger your symptoms is the most important step you can take.
+However, recognizing and avoiding the substances that trigger your symptoms is the most important step you can take.

 A family history of allergies is a major risk factor for allergic asthma.
 Having hay fever or other allergies yourself also increases your risk of getting asthma.

 Though allergic asthma is very common, there are other types of asthma with different kinds of triggers.
-For example, for some people, asthma can be triggered by exercise, infections, cold air, gastroesophageal reflux disease or stress.
+For some people, asthma can be triggered by exercise, infections, cold air, gastroesophageal reflux disease or stress.
 Many people have more than one kind of asthma trigger.

 Know the things that trigger your allergy and asthma symptoms and learn how to limit your exposure to them.
 Work with your doctor to find the best treatment to manage your symptoms, and check in with your doctor on a regular basis.

 - Updated information on leukotriene inhibitors: Montelukast (marketed as Singulair), zafirlukast (marketed as Accolate), and zileuton (marketed as Zyflo and Zyflo CR).
 U.S. Food and Drug Administration. http://www.fda.gov/Drugs/DrugSafety/PostmarketDrugSafetyInformationforPatientsandProviders/DrugSafetyInformationforHeathcareProfessionals/ucm165489.htm.
 Accessed Dec.
-5, 2012.
+9, 2015.